bahrus/p-et-alia/README.md

 ###  All Hail, Keeper of All Our Stories!

 What if one of the components in your data passing chain is an unreliable dog of a component?
 Perhaps the complexity of your application is such that limiting a unified "state" to simply passing data between components doesn't seem practical.
 Who should rule state then?
 Redux?
 Mobx?
-Standardizing, forevermore, on setState of some framework you will be stuck with forever, version after version, no matter what ~~stupid and cruel~~ twists and turns it takes?
+Standardizing, forevermore, on setState of some framework you will be stuck with forever, version after version, no matter what ~~cruel and stupid~~ twists and turns it takes?
 What better thing to bind components together than the keeper of all history, [history.state](https://www.youtube.com/watch?v=IRJ8uFNmzqU)?

 [![Watch the video](https://img.youtube.com/vi/IRJ8uFNmzqU/maxresdefault.jpg)](https://www.youtube.com/watch?v=IRJ8uFNmzqU)